Peippo1/marketing-analytics-pipeline/README.md

 ```

 This will load the trained model and processed dataset, evaluate model performance (accuracy, precision, recall, F1 score), and print the results.

+Evaluation metrics are now also logged automatically into MLflow for experiment tracking.

 ### 5. Visualize with Streamlit (Optional)